robbert-vdh/yabridge/README.md

 Yabridge has been tested under the following hosts using Wine Staging 9.21.
 **See [#368](https://github.com/robbert-vdh/yabridge/issues/382) for information about GUI problems with Wine 9.22.**.

+> [!IMPORTANT]
+> yabridge doesn't work with `flatpak` packages.
+Please use native packages (.deb, .rpm, AUR etc) of the DAWs listed below.

 | Host              | VST2               | VST3                                                        | CLAP                                                 |
 | ----------------- | ------------------ | ----------------------------------------------------------- | ---------------------------------------------------- |
 | Bitwig Studio 5.3 | :heavy_check_mark: | :heavy_check_mark:                                          | :heavy_check_mark:                                   |